Who’s Eligible To Enroll?

 Hours of Service Method

-If the service eligibility condition under your plan is determined by reference to a certain number of “years of eligibility service” as elected by you in your adoption agreement for any component of your plan, you are subject to the hours of service method of calculating eligibility.
+If you elected “years of eligibility service” in the plan’s adoption agreement for any component of your plan, you are subject to the hours-of-service method of calculating eligibility.

-An attorney or staff member earns one year of eligibility service for the 12-consecutive month period beginning on his or her hire date and ending on the first anniversary date of employment during which he or she is credited with 1,000 hours of service.
-Subsequent eligibility computation periods generally begin on the anniversary of the employee’s hire date unless you have elected in the adoption agreement to use the subsequent plan year option, in which case, the 12-consecutive month period begins on the first day of the first plan year which begins prior to the employee’s first anniversary date.
+An employee earns one year of eligibility service for the 12-consecutive month period beginning on their hire date and ending on the first anniversary date of employment during which they are credited with 1,000 hours of service.
+Subsequent eligibility computation periods generally begin on the anniversary of the employee’s hire date.
+Note, if you have elected to use the subsequent plan year option, the 12-consecutive month period begins on the first day of the first plan year that begins prior to the employee’s first anniversary date.

 Elapsed Time Method